 Will there be an orientation for my JLE team?

 Yes – we’ll do an orientation soon after your arrival in New York City.
 Our JLE Director and various staff will give you everything you need to know, and you will also be able to ask any questions you might still have at this orientation.

 What expenses am I responsible for?

 You are responsible for paying for travel to NYC, daily meals, laundry, and any leisure activities.
 Additional expenses vary depending on how much is raised in advance.

 When are the funds due?

-After your application is approved and the interview process and reference check are complete, you will need to raise half of the funds by one month before your scheduled arrival (May 3).
-The rest is due by July 1.
+After your application is approved and the interview process and reference check are complete, you will need to raise half of the funds by one and a half months before your scheduled arrival (April 15).
+The rest is due by May 1.

 How will I travel around in NYC?

 Subway!
 Each person will be provided an unlimited ride MetroCard, which allows you unlimited access to New York’s extensive bus and subway system.
 JLE interns will also be asked to drive the church vans to transport the supplies for mission teams.